Consumer Medicine Information

 The medicine must not be given to children or adolescents (under 18 years of age).

-Tell your doctor if you are taking or have recently taken any other medicines, including medicines that you can buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines that you can buy without a prescription from a pharmacy, supermarket or health food shop.

 In particular, tell your doctor if you are taking the following medicines: